Ukiyo-e (浮世絵) prints and paintings (see Edo Links below) are among the most widely known and admired

 in full bloom beginning in the second quarter of the nineteenth century.

-Ukiyo-e were the result of a collaboration among artists, block cutters, printers, and publishers.
+Ukiyo-e were the result of a collaborative quintet of artists, copyists, block cutters, printers, and publishers.
 Their skill and creativity often

 yielded designs of utmost refinement, as well as imaginative, earthy expressions of the lives of the commoners.
 Ukiyo-e represent